-Qualifications: As chairman and chief executive officer of one of the world's largest publicly-traded marketing services companies, Mr. Roth brings a variety of experience and expertise to the Board, including in the areas of capital markets and corporate governance.
+officer of one of the world's largest publicly-traded marketing service companies, Mr. Roth brings a variety of experience and expertise to the Board, including in the areas of capital markets and corporate governance.

-Mr. Roth also serves as our Lead Independent Director, and Mr. Roth regularly devotes additional time and effort to perform the duties associated with this role, as described on page 20 below.
-In 2016, Mr. Roth attended 100% of all Board and applicable committee meetings, and since 2013, the year of our REIT conversion, Mr. Roth's attendance percentage for such meetings has been 100%.
+Mr. Roth also serves as our Lead Independent Director, and Mr. Roth regularly devotes additional time and effort to perform the duties associated with this role, as described on page 22 below.
+In 2017, Mr. Roth attended 100% of all Board and applicable committee meetings, and since 2013, the year of our REIT conversion, Mr. Roth's attendance percentage for such meetings in the aggregate has been 100%.